 - The development team behind the project identifies ‘portability’ as one of its cornerstones, and the emulator thus runs on a wide range of host systems.

-- It has now become an official part of the MAME project, and their functionalities have been integrated.
+- It has now become an official part of the MAME project, and its functionalities have been integrated.

-- The software is opensource and thus requires no permission for modifying the emulator.
+- The software is open-source and thus requires no permission to modify the emulator.

-JPC is a modern and lightweight Java-based emulator that can be used for emulating Linux systems on a variety of systems including Windows.
-It is an x86 emulator that can be run on any system that has the Java Virtual Machine (JVM) installed on it.
+JPC is a modern and lightweight Java-based emulator that can be used for emulating Linux systems on a variety of systems, including Windows.
+It is an x86 emulator that can be run on any system with the Java Virtual Machine (JVM) installed on it.

-This opensource Linux emulator was developed at the University of Oxford and comes under the free GNU GPL license.
+This open-source Linux emulator was developed at the University of Oxford and came under the free GNU GPL license.
 Although the software runs smoothly on older hardware, emulation speed can be much slower for many applications.